 Why am I ashamed for a childhood I had no control of?
-Because it somehow reflects on me, because I want to protect my family from judgement, because it isn't perfect-and perfection equals praise, love, worthiness.
+Because it somehow reflects on me, because I want to protect my family from judgement, because it isn't perfect.
+And perfection equals praise, love, worthiness.
 Ugh.
 So the first thing we started with was the death of my younger sister the day after my 6th birthday.
-It was an terrible sudden accident and I believe it is the ground zero of my family's silent shame-from here on out we each suffered, coped and survived isolated from each other.
-Her ghost was there and not addressed, creating a wider and wider gulf between each of us, laying the groundwork for so many other tragic events that scarred my family further into emotional isolation.
+It was an terrible sudden accident and I believe it is the ground zero of my family's splintering into silence and shame.
+From here on out we each suffered, coped and survived isolated from each other.
+My sister's ghost was there and not addressed, creating a wider and wider gulf between each of us, laying the groundwork for so many other tragic events that scarred my family further into emotional isolation.
 It is no wonder I don't know how to receive caring empathy or sympathy.
-My family just carries on with the exterior of being fine, we didn't comfort and share the pain, we silence it, hoping if we don't see it in others it will lessen it within ourselves.
+My family just carries on with the exterior of being fine, we didn't comfort and share the pain of losing my sister to a tragic accident.
+We silenced that pain and experience, hoping if we don't see it in others it will lessen it within ourselves.
 I think of Dar William's song "Iowa:"

-But way back where I come from we never mean to bother
+But way back where I come from we never mean to bother,

-We don't like to make our passions other peoples concern
+We don't like to make our passions other people's concern.

 And we walk in the world of safe people

-And at night we walk into our houses and burn
+And at night we walk into our houses and burn.

 That's enough for now.
 I have to go to work.
 Pack it back in, stuff back down.
 "Similes everyone!"
 And the performance of happy and normal and fine begin as I get off the bus to start my Tuesday morning.
 Look at me: smiling, I.am.just.fine.

 I used to drink with the best of them, but I don't anymore.
 My life is so much better for it.